darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - Categories are based on our personal experiences
 - There is no right or wrong way to categorise

 Category boundaries are not fixed.
 They can overlap.
-Some items that are fuzzy that are put into fixed boundaries.
+Some items that don't have a clear category are put into fixed category boundaries.

 How we think changes over time.
 For example, we now categorise food based on nutritive value- protein, carbs, fat.